owhitleym-ui/EcoScoop/intellij/README.md

 ## Limitations

 - All data is only stored per session and cannot be remembered
-- The three RSS sources are hardcoded and cannot be changed.
+- The two RSS sources are hardcoded and cannot be changed.
 - Text-base leaves less interactable uses
 - Cannot access folders due to no user profile implementation
 - Search uses simple substring matching